 Within the private residence of the Prince of Wales, the Royal Gardens at Highgrove offer a stunning setting for guests to pick up gardening inspiration, with pre-booked tours taking visitors through an abundance of Britain’s most beautiful flora and fauna.

 Said to be the only restored Dutch-style water garden in the country, visitors can expect to find a place of elegance and calm, with straight canals, clipped hedges, working 17th-century vegetable plots and old-fashioned orchards at Westbury Court Gardens in Westbury-on-Severn.

 Offering a charming hillside garden, Owlpen Manor encompasses magnificent yew topiary, old roses and box parterres, with the chance for guests to take a circular walk around the early Georgian mill pond and lake, fed by seven springs.

 Bringing a taste of India to the Cotswolds, the Sezincote gardens were restored in 1968 after being neglected during the Second World War and now boast a curving conservatory home to climbing plants, as well as an Indian-style pavillion and water garden where many rare plants can be seen.

 Hidcote Manor Garden is an internationally-renowned garden, comprised of several small and surprising gardens, with a host of unusual varieties of plants, miles of hedges and spectacular colours from Japanese acers.

-With woodland, wildlife, wonderful views and a landscape of rich history, visitors can enjoy getting closer to nature at this rare National Trust estate, which has a number of trails for walks around the Cotswold countryside, too.
+With woodland, wildlife, wonderful views and a landscape of rich history, visitors can enjoy getting closer to nature at Lodge Park, which has a number of trails for walks around the Cotswold countryside, too.